hasselmonians/RatCatcher/README.md

 ## How do I use it?
 In its simplest form, `RatCatcher` is a simple class that contains all the relevant information to find data on the cluster and produce batch files.

-* The `experimenter` field identifies where the data is stored.
+The `experimenter` field identifies where the data is stored.
 It is accessed when the `parse` function is called, which implements a different procedure based on how the experimenter saved their data.

-* The `alpha` field provides further description.
-For example, if Caitlin stored her data in files named `Cluster_A`, `Cluster_B`, etc., then `experimenter` would be `'Caitlin'` and `alpha` would be `'A'`.
+The `alphanumeric` field provides further description.
+For example, if Caitlin stored her data in files named `Cluster_A`, `Cluster_B`, etc., then `experimenter` would be `'Caitlin'` and `alphanumeric` would be `'A'`.

-* The `analysis` field determines which analysis should be performed. `RatCatcher` doesn't actually do any real calculations, but sets up the batch files needed to run the computations on a high-performance computing cluster.
+The `analysis` field determines which analysis should be performed. `RatCatcher` doesn't actually do any real calculations, but sets up the batch files needed to run the computations on a high-performance computing cluster.
 It looks for somewhere on your path where a function named `[analysis '.batchFunction']` is.

-* The `location` field contains the absolute path to where the batch and output files should be placed.
+The `localPath` field contains the absolute path to where the batch files should be placed (when on your local computer) and the `remotePath` field contains the absolute path from the perspective of the high-performance computing cluster.
+For instance

-* `namespec` determines what the output files should be named.
+`namespec` determines what the output files should be named.

 ### Pre-Processing